FujoWebDev/fujocoded/src/content/updates/25-12-23-tis-the-season/index.md

 ---
-title: " Digital pack launch, our first Garage Sale 📦, and... so. many. articles."
+title: " Digital pack launch, Garage Sale 📦, and... so. many. articles."
 tagline: "Between stores and writing processes, betas and autoreleases, there's a lot of ground to cover.
 We hope you brought a shovel (or a Project Manager) ❄️🏂"
 created_at: 2025-12-23T09:53:00.301Z
 tags: